Story At-A-Glance

 The EDA issued the grant to UCR’s Office of Technology Partnerships (OTP) that facilitates the development and commercialization of ideas emanating from UCR.

-The office reports that “since 2016, the EDA has awarded $3.8 million dollars to UC Riverside’s Office of Research and Economic Development“.
+The office reports that “since 2016, the EDA has awarded $3.8 million to UC Riverside’s Office of Research and Economic Development“.
 The funding was used to build initiatives like Citrus Research, Entrepreneurial Proof of Concept (EPIC), and UCR’s entrepreneurial life sciences incubator.

-The CSP team initiated 50+ corporate relations engagements out of which seven have become expanded partnerships netting the OTP with $2.73 Million sponsored research agreement funding.
+The CSP team initiated 50+ corporate relations engagements, out of which seven have become expanded partnerships netting the OTP with $2.73 Million sponsored research agreement funding.

 UCR’s OTP Helped 1K Pandemic-impacted Small Businesses